 Becoming a rally driver.
 For most of us it remains a dream, but it’s perhaps not as unrealistic as you’d think.
-Here at DirtFish, we plan to explain why.
+Here at DirtFish, we are explaining why.

-Over the coming weeks and months, our instructors at the world leading DirtFish Rally School and writers at DirtFish Media are going to be dissecting all aspects of rallying, bit by bit, to offer you the experts’ view on how to become a rally driver.
+During 2021 our instructors at the world-leading DirtFish Rally School and writers at DirtFish Media are dissecting all aspects of rallying, bit by bit, to offer you the experts’ view on how to become a rally driver.

-We’ve already got to know DirtFish’s lead instructor Nate Tennis who will be integral to this process, and he’ll be ably helped by his colleague Eric Schofhauser too as they look to tell you how to best use the brakes, how to powerslide, how to perfect a jump and how to left-foot brake among several other skills.
+DirtFish’s lead instructor Nate Tennis will be integral to this process, and he is being ably helped by his colleague Eric Schofhauser too as they look to tell you how to best use the brakes, how to powerslide, how to perfect a jump and how to left-foot brake, among several other skills.

 Rallying is a family, and it’s amazing how you quickly get to know people and how things can progress.
 And you’ve found DirtFish, which is precisely the right place to head to to get your first taste of rally driving.

-We hope to help and inspire you to make that transition from a wannabe rally driver to a future champion, starting with the very basics next week.
+We hope to help and inspire you to make that transition from a wannabe rally driver to a future champion.

 Driving the car